mohamehk-77/AirBnB_clone/README.md

 All files, classes, functions has been tested with unit tests (test_* methods), and all must pass before merging.
 To run unittest, you just need to execute the following command on the root directory:

 'python3 -m unittest discover tests'

 - Unit tests also pass in non-interactive mode you just need to execute the following command on the root directory:

 'echo "python3 -m unittest discover tests" | bash'

+If everything is green, you can push your changes.
+Otherwise, fix what's broken until everything turns green.
+Note: The project uses a modified version of the Django test client which allows us to make requests to our API without having to setup a full Django server.
+However, it does not support HTML views which means we cannot use Django templates or any other Django specific features.
+This limitation is due to the fact that Django is not installed as part of this project.
+Instead, only Flask (and its testing utilities) are used.</s>

 ## Authors